 One or more actions or inactions of the ICANN Board/staff that are taken as a result of the Board's reliance on false or inaccurate material relevant information.

 Note: The language proposed in recommendations for ICANN Bylaw revisions are conceptual in nature at this stage.
-The CCWG-Accountability’s external legal counsel and the ICANN legal team will draft final language for these revisions to the Bylaws
+The CCWG-Accountability’s external legal counsel and the ICANN legal team will draft final language for these revisions to the Bylaws.

 In a letter dated 15 April 2015, the CWG-Stewardship request indicated “As such, any appeal mechanism developed by the CCWG-Accountability should not cover Country Code Top Level Domain (ccTLD) delegation/redelegation issues as these are expected to be developed by the ccTLD community through the appropriate processes.”
-As requested by the CWG-Stewardship, decisions regarding ccTLD delegations or revocations would be excluded from standing until relevant appeals mechanisms have been developed by the ccTLD community, in coordination with other interested parties.
+As requested by the CWG-Stewardship, decisions regarding ccTLD delegations or redelegations would be excluded from standing until relevant appeals mechanisms have been developed by the ccTLD community, in coordination with other interested parties.

-Disputes related to Internet number resources, protocols and parameters are out of scope of the Request for Reconsideration Process.
+Disputes related to Internet number resources, protocols and parameters are out of scope of the Request for Reconsideration process.

 Goals